 Beyond that, there are hundreds of variable factors, including inter-hospital transfers and direct admissions from A&E. Simul8 had to consider all of these variables, linking them to surgery and recovery beds throughout the Trust.

 One of the key markers of efficiency, and a key metric for GSTT, was the length of time patients had to wait for their surgery, either at home or in a hospital bed.
-Using DES, and with Simul8 playing a key role, the Trust was able to assess what impact changing capacity, bed management or prioritization in different areas of the hospital would have on patient waiting lists.
+Using simulation, and with Simul8 playing a key role, the Trust was able to assess what impact changing capacity, bed management or prioritization in different areas of the hospital would have on patient waiting lists.

 A new way forward

-Hospitals are no stranger to gathering data and patient flow through each area will generate huge amounts of this.
-This is typically analysed in isolation, however a simulation enabled the hospital to join data for different parts of the system together to build a full story of the patient flow.
+Hospitals are no strangers to gathering data and patient flow through each area will generate huge amounts of this.
+This is typically analyzed in isolation, however, a simulation enabled the hospital to join data for different parts of the system together to build a full story of the patient flow.
 This allows the team, for example, to understand when elective procedures are at risk of cancellation, even if operating rooms are free but recovery beds are too congested, especially when these beds may be shared with other specialties.
 The simulation enabled easy testing of the different options that need to work for the whole system.
-James Roxburgh, Consultant Cardiac Surgeon at the Trust, who added vast clinical insight to the simulation comments: “We don’t just have to add capacity (increasing theatre lists and beds) we were also able to consider rule sets such as ring fencing specific amounts of recovery beds or combining wards.
-Using simulation really helped to surface these complex issues of a joined system.”

 Learn more about how Simul8 is used for healthcare process improvement